DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-participation.md

 * What did each group member do the previous week?
 Did it meet the goals set out in the schedule?
 Were there unexpected obstacles?
-Do you need help overcoming them?
+Do you need help overcoming them? *Be sure you explicitly list what each group member did that week!*
 * What will each group member do next week?
 Are any of these tasks new and/or unexpected?
 * Are there any changes to the project proposal that have to be made?